 Liaison is maintained with other charitable institutions, such as Hutchesons’ Hospital and the Royal Society for Relief of Indigent Gentlewomen of Scotland, so that the most effective assistance may be afforded to those in need.

 In addition the benevolence of the House extends to charitable institutions.
 Amongst those assisted in recent times are Erskine, East Park Home, Guide Dogs for the Blind, The Boys’ Brigade Glasgow Battalion, Citizens Theatre, Greater Glasgow Scout Council, Princess Royal Maternity Unit, Scottish Opera and many others.

 It is rare that a month passes without fresh appeals being made to the House.
 All are carefully considered and assistance given to the best of the House's ability.
 There is no doubt that, were unlimited funds available, the scope is there for increased benevolence by grants to Institutions such as those mentioned above, and others whom the Directors have regretfully had to reject.

 The House also makes grants from its funds to various educational institutions and provide bursaries.
 Special mention should be made of the George Craig Trust.
 The Bequest made by the late Mr George Craig, Consulting Chemist and Chemical Engineer in Glasgow, provides that the Fund may be applied for by school children, undergraduates or students at central institutions.

 Roy J Henderson

-The Lord Dean of Guild is Raymond M Williamson, and the Immediate Past Dean is Douglas T Boyd OBE
+The Lord Dean of Guild is Raymond M Williamson, the Vice Dean is John F MacLeod and the Immediate Past Dean is Douglas T Boyd OBE